Single abstract submission

 1. General guidelines

-All abstracts should be submitted electronically through the abstract submission system.
+All abstracts should be submitted electronically through the abstract submission system only.
+The deadline for the submission is 1 May 2025, 18:00 CET.

 By submitting the abstract you agree and confirm that:

-Please note that if your abstract is included in a workshop proposal, it should NOT be submitted as a single abstract.
+Important: if your abstract is included in a workshop proposal, it should NOT be submitted as a single abstract.
+If submitted, it will be excluded from the review process.

 We welcome the submission of the following types of abstracts: